Jose de Venecia Jr.: Reentry to the politics

-Speaker of the House (2001-2008)
+Speaker of the House (2001–2008)

 In the 2001 election, he won without opposition as congressman of the 4th District of Pangasinan.
 He was reelected overwhelmingly by the House, and was voted by some critical left-wing partylist representatives.
-In 2003, he received an unexpected high commendation from the public when he accepted the Supreme Court ruling that junked the petition for the impeachment of the Chief Justice.
-In the 2004 election, he became instrumental for Gloria Macapagal Arroyo's victory as president.
+He is formed alliance with other political party to form Sunshine Coalition.
+In 2003, he received an unexpected high commendation from the public when he accepted the Supreme Court ruling that junked the petition for the impeachment of the Chief Justice Hilario Davide.
+In the 2004 election, he became instrumental for Gloria Macapagal Arroyo's campaign victory as president.
 He also won by a landslide as congressman and was reelected as speaker for the fourth time.

 NBN-ZTE scandal

 On July 10, 2007, De Venecia's supporters opposed secret balloting by the majority coalition to select the speaker of the House of Representatives in the Fourteenth Congress.
 Rep. Eduardo Zialcita of Parañaque, said the House is not a "secret society."
 Meanwhile, Sorsogon Rep. Jose Solis accused De Venecia's son, Jose de Venecia III, for questioning a $330 million broadband connection deal between the Philippine government and Chinese firm ZTE.